ghiscoding/Angular-Slickgrid/docs/column-functionalities/filters/Autocomplete-Filter-(Kraaden-lib).md

 ```

 ### Filter Options (`AutocompleterOption` interface)
-All the available options that can be provided as `filterOptions` to your column definitions can be found under this [AutocompleterOption interface](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/interfaces/autocompleterOption.interface.ts) and you should cast your `filterOptions` to that interface to make sure that you use only valid options of the jQueryUI autocomplete library.
+All the available options that can be provided as `filterOptions` to your column definitions can be found under this [AutocompleterOption interface](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/interfaces/autocompleterOption.interface.ts) and you should cast your `filterOptions` to that interface to make sure that you use only valid options of the autocomplete library.

 ```ts
 filter: {